Wandance: Episodes

+Live-action film

+In December 2025, it was announced that the manga would receive a live-action film adaptation.
+The film is set to premiere on November 27, 2026.
+Naoya Kusaba is directing the film, with a script by Keiichi Kobayashi.
+Dancer and entrepreneur Charisma Kantaro is supervising the film's dances.
+The film's theme song is "For Us", performed by &Team.

 Reception

 In 2020, the manga was one of the 50 nominees for the sixth Next Manga Awards.
 It was one of the Jury Recommended Works at the 24th Japan Media Arts Festival in 2021, and at the 25th edition in 2022.